aktech/aktech.github.io/_drafts/2017-11-16-An-Year-at-Zomato.md

 ---

 Hi! there, It's been over a month since my last day at Zomato, I have planned this post for a while now.
-Probably now its the right time to pen down my thoughts on the last 1 year at Zomato.
+Probably now is the right time to pen down my thoughts on the last 1 year at Zomato.
+I had a great time there and I wish them success.
 It all started on 3rd October 2016, my first day at Zomato.
-I have been a fan of Zomato well before I joined them mainly due to their amazing social media humor.
+I have been a fan of Zomato well before I joined them, mainly due to their amazing social media humor.
 I was very excited to start my first job there.
 The first day started with the induction programme (*An induction programme is an important process for bringing staff into an organisation.*).
 Along with me there were 8-10 more of them and two of them joined in the tech team (Suhaib and Anu).
 I was an off-campus and off-season hire so there weren't a lot of tech people joining, except the three of us.
 The induction introduced us to various teams and their job.
 In the evening after the induction, the HR took me to introduce me to my team.
 She told me that I would be working with the ML team (though the team was mainly known as Reviews Team).

+### Team

-It was a team of 3 before me, they were Shubham Chaudhary, Amit Kushwaha and Paras Arora (our manager).
+It was a team of 4 including Shubham Chaudhary, Amit Kushwaha and Paras Arora (our manager).
+I must say that was probably the best team I could have worked with.
+If I am asked one person from whom I learnt the most, It would probably impossible to say, as all of them contributed into different aspects.
+Paras was one of the finest and smartest manager that I have worked with.
+Probably I got to understand the job of a Product Manager only after working with him.
+Amit and Shubham were excellent team members.
+I learnt a lot about Machine Learning and Natural Language Processing from these guys.
+They recently wrote a paper on review highlights, will share the link as soon as its published.
+Shubham was one of benchmarks in terms of best development practices.
+He maintains a high quality of work no matter how fast he has to deliver.

+### Work

 My first job was to create a dashboard to have the ability to easily create the collections on Zomato.
 A Collection is a set of restaurants based on various themes like Biryani, Desserts, etc. The dashboard was supposed to be